Serzhs/frontend-exercises/README.md

 # Arrays
-Purpose of these exercises is to better understand `array` and `object` data types
+Purpose of these exercises is to better understand `array` data type

 ## Exercise 1 - Create array
 Create following arrays: